 — Eddie Chambers (@champfasteddie) November 17, 2017

 “It’s not that I’m defending him, it is what it is versus what people are trying to make it out to be.
 It’s not a race issue so don’t bring that into it.

-“It’s him saying I’m a disgrace to the ‘superior’ black race,” he then reiterated.
+“That’s him saying I’m a disgrace to the ‘superior’ black race,” he then reiterated.

 Whether it was Joshua who said it or not, there are some people who have taken a very real offence to the comments on social media and believe ‘AJ’ is being protected by the mainstream media who have not reported the incident whatsoever.